infer3monkey/messagingApp/README.md

 ## How To Run Yourself
 I have composed a docker compose file for easy setup and teardown with no downloads needed
-I recommend just using the live website link at the top though if you want to see the project

 `docker compose build`
 `docker compose up -d`